awsdocs/amazon-redshift-developer-guide/doc_source/r_UNION.md

 order by c1;
 ```

 The INTERSECT operator takes precedence over the UNION and EXCEPT operators when a combination of operators is used in the same query\.
-For example, the following query will evaluate the intersection of T2 and T3, then union the result with T1:
+For example, the following query evaluates the intersection of T2 and T3, then union the result with T1:

 ```
 select * from t1